This post may contain affiliate links. Please read my disclosure policy.

 • Homemade baked pita chips are the perfect way to enjoy this Greek layer dip.
 Slice pita rounds or smaller-sized naan into triangles with a pizza wheel.
 Brush with olive oil, sprinkle dried oregano over the tops, and bake until toasted and golden brown.

-How to make layered hummus dip?
+How to make layered this Greek dip

 STEP 1 | Make the white bean hummus